garettarrowood/javascript-assessment-live-code-lecture/README.md

 ## Deliverables

-Build out the following methods on the `Answer` class (Use ES6 syntax)
+Build out the following functions on the `Answer` class (Use ES6 syntax)

 + `Answer.all`
   + should return all of the answer objects in an array